Have you switched on your Nespresso machine, like any other day, only suddenly discover that the milk frother is not frothing?

 Don’t panic.
 Take a breath.

-In this troubleshooting guide, we’ll tell you why your Nespresso machine isn’t frothing milk, explain some simple causes of the problem, and provide the fixes to get your aeroccino machine e working again.
+In this troubleshooting guide, we’ll tell you why your Nespresso machine isn’t frothing milk, explain some simple causes of the problem, and provide the fixes to get your Aeroccino machine working again.

 In order to fix an appliance, you need to detect the exact cause of the issue first.
-We’ve found the top 8 reasons your Nespresso isn’t frothing milk are the following:
+We’ve found the top 7 reasons your Nespresso isn’t frothing are the following:

 - Dirt on the electrical contacts